firavoyage/blogging/projects.md

 pepper - opensource streaming
 float - the music player of solitude

-fltr - the image methods list
-svgify - calc the paths of an img materialsvg - svg editor with material design
+materialsvg - svg editor with material design svgify - calc the paths of an img fltr - the image methods list

 timeln - home for your memories & discoveries

 trkr - the reader of anything
-blogapis - opensource blogging
+bloggingapis - one format for all the blogging sites

-materialgen - text generate img made simple by model libraries
+materialgen - text generate img made simple with model libraries

+gi2d - retro treasure hunting gameplay in teyvat

 intuitive_algorithm - way to present algorithm
 kawaii_oi - the adorable oi tut qwq